bchare/ncaabball/README.md

 ### Introduction

 Wins Above Bubble (“WAB”) is a measure of a college basketball team's performance.
-It is the number of wins that a team actually has, minus the expected number of wins for a bubble team playing the same schedule.
+It is the number of wins that a team actually has, minus the number of wins that you would expect a bubble team to have if they played the same schedule.
 For example, if Clemson is 23-7 and you would expect the 45th-strongest team to be 20-10 with Clemson's schedule, Clemson's WAB would be 3.

 The NCAA learned to make WAB from Bart Torvik.
 Every game has a value based on its difficulty.
 For example, a win against a good team would add 0.80 to your WAB and a loss would subtract 0.20.
 A win against a bubble team would add 0.50 to your WAB and a loss would subtract 0.50.
 A win against a bad team would add 0.01 to your WAB and a loss would subtract 0.99.